 Instructor-led academic tour of select ethnic enclaves in London.
 (Chinatown/Peckham/Stamford

-Hill/Tooting) Topics covered include assimilation and pluralism, Anglo conformity,
+Hill/Tooting) Topics covered include assimilation and pluralism, Anglo conformity, and multiculturalism.

 Migration Museum